dcbaker/cython/docs/src/userguide/extension_types.rst

 Type declarations
 ===================

-Before you can directly access the attributes of an extension type, the Cython compiler must know that you have an instance of that type, and not just a generic Python object.
+Before you can directly access the attributes of an extension type, the Cython0 compiler must know that you have an instance of that type, and not just a generic Python object.
 It knows this already in the case of the ``self`` parameter of the methods of that type, but in other cases you will have to use